bcnodeobc/integrationhub/docs/thor.rst

 THORHAMMER
 ==========

-ALl RPC included are based on web3.js.
+All RPC included are based on web3.js.

-.. note::  Make sure to registerToken first before requesting rpc and replace the token in Authoraization headers.
+.. note::  Make sure to registerToken first before requesting rpc and replace the token in Authoraization headers. http://integrationhub.okwave.asia:3333/api/v2/registerToken

 transactionBlockTimeout